tundish/turberfield-dialogue/turberfield/dialogue/doc/cloak.rst

 .. admonition:: The `Hello World` of adventure games.

-    There is a programming tradition that early on you try a trivial example to test that your computer is working properly.
-    You type in some very simple code to get started.

-    That example is usually just to print "Hello World" to the screen.

-    Adventure games have their own version of *Hello World*, which is a little more complicated. `Cloak of Darkness`_ is a scenario which exercises several features which all game frameworks really should support.
+    `Cloak of Darkness`_ is a scenario which exercises several features that all game frameworks really should support.

     By implementing the game, the framework author demonstrates how those features are achieved.